-After the turbulent year that was 2020 (and, from the looks of it, 2021 so far), making annual leave plans for the May Bank Holiday may be at the bottom of your to-do list today.
+After the turbulent year that was 2020 (and, from the feel of it, 2021 so far), making annual leave plans for the UK's bank holidays this year may be at the bottom of your to-do list today.

-However, one poignant lesson that the last 12 months have taught us is the importance of rest, relaxation and restoration.
-Whether you're crossing your fingers for a sunny holiday or have had a UK coastal cottage bookmarked on your Instagram page for what feels like years, one thing that's a surety this year are the key bank holiday dates in 2021.
+However, one poignant lesson the last 12 months taught us is the importance of rest, relaxation and restoration.
+Whether you're crossing your fingers for a sunny holiday or have had a UK coastal cottage bookmarked on your Instagram page for what feels like years, one thing that's a surety this year is the list of key bank holiday dates in 2021.

-Here is everything you need to know about the bank holidays in 2021 - from what dates they're on, how to maximise your leave and how many bank holidays we're getting in 2021, according to .Gov:
+Here is everything you need to know about the bank holidays in 2021, from the dates to how many bank holidays we're getting in 2021, according to .Gov:

 When is the May bank holiday 2021?